CRMWeaver: Building Powerful Business Agent via Agentic RL and Shared Memories: Methodology

 \subsubsection{SFT for Agentic Model Cold Starts}

-To equip the model with the fundamental capability to address business tasks and ensure it follows the Thought-Action-Observation paradigm during problem-solving, we first leverage a powerful language model, GPT-4.1.
-Using the ReAct framework, we apply Reject Sampling~\cite{yuan2023scalingrelationshiplearningmathematical, grattafiori2024llama3herdmodels} to the training data mentioned in Section~\ref{sec:data}, generating multiple candidate execution trajectories.
-Subsequently, we filter these trajectories based on two primary criteria: \begin{itemize} \item Correctness of results: To ensure the accuracy of the trajectory data, we first exclude any trajectories where the final answer does not match the gold answer. \item Correctness of process: A portion of the training data has "None" as the answer.
+To equip the model with the fundamental capability to address business tasks and ensure it follows the \textbf{\textit{ReAct}} paradigm during problem-solving, we first leverage a powerful language model, GPT-4.1.
+Reject Sampling~\cite{yuan2023scalingrelationshiplearningmathematical, grattafiori2024llama3herdmodels} is applied to the training data mentioned in Section~\ref{sec:data}, generating multiple candidate execution trajectories.
+Subsequently, we filter these trajectories based on two primary criteria: \begin{itemize}[itemsep=0pt, topsep=0pt] \item \textbf{Correctness of results}: To ensure the accuracy of the trajectory data, we first exclude trajectories whose final answer does not match the gold answer. \item \textbf{Correctness of process}: A portion of the training data has ``None'' as the answer.
 To ensure the model does not arrive at the result through simple guesswork, we discard trajectories with a very short number of execution turns. \end{itemize}